Phase separation of a magnetic fluid: Asymptotic states and non-equilibrium kinetics: Simulation Details and Asymptotic States

 \subsection{The $\rho-T$ plane}

 Let us refer to the GL coexistence curve shown in Fig.~\ref{1}(a) for $\mu=2.5$.
-(This data has been read from \cite{Stevens1995}.)
+(This data has been read from Ref. \cite{Stevens1995}.)
 Starting from an initial ($t=0$) isotropic state at $T = 5.0$, let us examine the condensation initiated by quenches to $T=1.05$ for $\rho=0.05$ [${\bf Q_n}$] and $\rho = 0.2$ [${\bf Q_s}$] shown by the arrows.
-Sub-Fig.~\ref{1}(b) shows the typical evolution snapshots for ${\bf Q_n}$.
+Figure~\ref{1}(b) shows the typical evolution snapshots for ${\bf Q_n}$.
 Clearly, the growth is via nucleation and subsequent coalescence.
 We observe a similar scenario for quench points just below the co-existence curve and demarcate this region by the dashed line or the {\it spinodal curve}.
-Sub-Fig.~\ref{1}(c) show the evolution for ${\bf Q_s}$.
+Figure~\ref{1}(c) show the evolution for ${\bf Q_s}$.
 The bi-continuous morphology at intermediate times is typical of phase separation via {\it spinodal decomposition.} This route for phase separation is observed for all data points in the {\it spinodal region} below the spinodal curve.
+It is important to point out here that in an infinite system, the bi-continuous patterns will persist forever.
+The coarsening system is affected by the finite size $L$ of the box, and settles into a morphology that does not evolve further in time.
+The asymptotic patterns that we will discuss arise in this finite-size limit.